Skip to content

 cleanup-name → maintenance and refactors

-Once you’ve wrapped up your work on the feature branch and pushed it to origin like so:
+Once you’ve wrapped up your work on the feature branch, push it to origin:

 Terminal window